ORTHOPUS-EXPLORER/explorer_docs/source/Software/Explorer.rst

 Joint control
 -------------

-To use the VESC simulation, Run the following command outside the Docker container, in the ``explorer-devenv`` repository :
+To use the VESC simulation, run the following command outside the Docker container, in the ``explorer-devenv`` repository :

 .. code-block:: console